mmaceira/multi-model-intent-classifier/README.md

 ## 📋 Overview

 This project implements a comprehensive NLP pipeline for:
-- Automated intent classification of user utterances
+- Automated intent classification of user utterances (single-label and multi-label)
 - Semantic search and document retrieval
 - Business insights generation
 - Real-time document similarity matching

-Built on the CLINC150 dataset, it provides a production-ready solution for intent classification and information retrieval.
-The system combines traditional machine learning approaches with modern transformer-based models and Retrieval-Augmented Generation (RAG) techniques.
+Built on multiple datasets (CLINC150, NLU++, Tandem GO), it provides a production-ready solution for intent classification and information retrieval.
+The system supports both **single-label classification** (one intent per utterance) and **multi-label classification** (multiple intents per utterance), combining traditional machine learning approaches with modern transformer-based models and Retrieval-Augmented Generation (RAG) techniques.

 ### Use Cases